ScaleTrains.com (China) EMD SD40-2

 Shell detailing is beyond amazing, including see-through fans and actual sand lines (AFAIK, a new feature for N scale diesels).
 That said, I must register my displeasure with the flimsy handrails and the fact that the stanchions pop loose if you so much as look at them wrong.
 Very annoying.

-Setting aside the fuel tank issues for the moment, these are (at their core) very nice runners - smooth, whisper quiet, excellent slow-speed creep and a realistic top-end speed.
+These are very nice runners - smooth, whisper quiet, excellent slow-speed creep and a realistic top-end speed.
 Mine ran well right out of the box, so pre-emptive wheels cleaning doesn't appear to be required.
 Mine can creep through insulated frog turnouts at very slow speeds, so pickup is flawless.
 Pulling power is decent (if unspectacular), with mine able to handle about 35 assorted 40' freight cars through curves on level track (any more than that and the wheels are slipping).
 I didn't have any problems with the wheels derailing (even on 9.75" radius curves).
 The sound isn't bad, although perhaps just a bit thin and tinny sounding to my ear (which is pretty much my opinion of most N scale sound installations these days).

 One minor annoyance I have with the ESU decoder is the whole protracted "start up" sequence the locomotive goes through when moving from a dead stop (basically the locomotive sits there making various noises for 4-5 seconds before it starts moving).
 All very prototypical I'm sure, but not something I really want to have to deal with (particularly when MU'ing an STC loco with some other brand of loco that just wants to go).
 Changing CV124 from 4 to 16 eliminates this behavior.
 Also, the default behavior is for sound to be off when you first put the locomotive on the rails (with F8 then turning it on).
 If you want the reverse of that (sound comes on when you put the loco on the rails and turns off with F8), set CV31=16, CV32=2, and CV419=32.